ottokart/punctuator2/README.md

 Preprocessed text can be punctuated with e.g:

 `cat data.dev.txt | python punctuator.py <model_path> <model_output_path>`

+or, if pause annotations are present in data.dev.txt and you have a second stage model trained on pause annotated data, then:

+`cat data.dev.txt | python punctuator.py <model_path> <model_output_path> 1`

 Punctuation tokens in data.dev.txt don't have to be removed - the punctuator.py script ignores them.